CICE-Consortium/About-Us/CODE_OF_CONDUCT.md

 * All participants are treated with respect and consideration, valuing a diversity of views and opinions
 * Be considerate, respectful, and collaborative
 * Communicate openly with respect for others, critiquing ideas rather than individuals and gracefully accepting criticism
-* Acknowledging the contributions of others
+* Acknowledge the contributions of others
 * Avoid personal attacks directed toward other participants
-* Be mindful of your surroundings and of your fellow participants
 * Respect the rules and policies of the project and venue

 Examples of unacceptable behavior include, but are not limited to: